degica/komoju-woocommerce/docs/uploading_to_wordpress_store.md

 Before you start, make sure to have the SVN cli tools installed.
 If you are on a Mac, then you can install them with Homebrew: `brew install svn`

-Also make sure have checked out the version of the code you wish to release, and have increased the version in the [`index.php` file](../index.php#6) and have added a note in the [`changelog` section of the readme.txt](../readme.txt).
+Also make sure you have checked out the version of the code you wish to release, and have increased the version in the [`index.php` file](../index.php#6) and have added a note in the [`changelog` section of the readme.txt](../readme.txt).

 ## Uploading